Architecture Studios for Kids and Families in Gowanus

 August 24 – August 28

-Campers imagine life beyond Earth, designing habitats, research pods, landing stations, or space gardens.
+Kids imagine life beyond Earth, designing habitats, research pods, landing stations, or space gardens.
 They’ll learn how architecture adapts to extreme environments — low gravity, limited materials — and assemble their models into a shared Galaxy District.

 Week 10: Museum